formix/RetroZ/README.md

 possible with a modular architecture.
 For that, we need to allocat one pin per device to the bus so I decided to allocate 5 pins of te User Port B to that end (PIN 1 to 4).

 The SIO/2 interrupt number have been set to 0 (INT0).
-This is done by connectiong the SIO/2 IEO pin to the User Port B (J3) PIN 1.
+This is done by connecting the SIO/2 IEO pin to the User Port B (J3) PIN 1.

 The SIO/2 IEI pin is connected to the *PARENT INT.
 SEL.* dual pin header (J4).
 The other end of the jumper is either set to VCC (INT0\*) or to its matching